Multi-Factor Authentication (MFA) at CSULB

 A CSU campus suffered a ransomware attack in 2020.
-As a preventative measure to cyberattacks, the Chancellor’s Office has urged all CSU campuses to implement Multi-Factor Authentication (MFA), also known as two-step verification, to all students and employees.
-At present, approximately 1,000 CSULB employees with access to sensitive CFS information or that manage information systems and services have been using MFA.
-We will expand the use of MFA to all students on January 27, 2021 and to the rest of employees (including student assistants and volunteers) on February 24.
+As a preventative measure to cyberattacks, the Chancellor’s Office urged all CSU campuses to implement Multi-Factor Authentication (MFA), also known as two-step verification, to all students and employees.
+Approximately 1,000 CSULB employees with access to sensitive CFS information or that manage information systems and services have been using MFA.
+The use of MFA was expanded to all students on January 27, 2021 and to the rest of employees (including student assistants and volunteers) on February 24.

 What is Multi-Factor Authentication?